Rathlin Castle: History

-Rathlin Castle was probably built by John de Courcy in the early thirteenth century.
+Rathlin Castle was probably built for Sir John de Courcy in the early thirteenth century.
 In 1213, it was granted to Donnchad mac Gilla Brigte, and passed into the possession of the de Lacys two years later.
 Later in the century, it passed into the possession of the Bissets.

 In 1306, after being defeated by Sir Aymer de Valence at the Battle of Methven, and then by the Lord of Lorne at the Battle of Strathfillan, King Robert I of Scotland retired to Rathlin Castle for the winter with a small following of his most faithful men, including James Douglas, Lord of Douglas, Bruce's brothers Thomas, Alexander and Edward, as well as Sir Neil Campbell and Malcolm II, the Earl of Lennox.
 Angus Og Macdonald, friend to Robert Bruce, had brought them there in his galleys from Dunaverty on Kintyre with three hundred of his men.
 They were welcomed by the owners of the island and castle, the Scoto-Irish Bissett family, Lords of the Glens of Antrim, who were kin to the Macdonalds.
 Later, the Bissetts were dispossessed of the castle by the English for this reason.